 The shift was not just in the infrastructure of Oklahoma City.
 It was in the way people talk and think about their travel.
 “We had created an incredible quality of life…if you happened to be a car,” Cornett said in a much-viewed Ted Talk in 2013.
 “If you happen to be a person, you were combatting the car seemingly at every turn.”
 Now, he said, it was time to make it safe to walk around again.

-Ever since the Pope came to visit, many Philadelphians have fantasized about the idea of special car-free days in Center City, launching OpenStreetsPHL to encourage city government to create car holidays.
-Mayor Kenney has jumped on board, vowing to make it happen in his term.
+Ever since the Pope came to visit, Philadelphians fantasized about the idea of special car-free days in Center City, launching OpenStreetsPHL to encourage city government to create car holidays.
+Mayor Kenney jumped on board, making it happen several times before Covid-19.
 But this is about more than opening a few streets to bikers and walkers a few times a year.
 This is about a wholesale change in the way urban dwellers use their city—and how the city itself can, perhaps counterintuitively, be a promoter of health and wellness and even democracy.

 “What really makes the difference between advanced and backwards cities is not highways or subways, but quality sidewalks,” says former Bogota Mayor Enrique Peñalosa.
 “In no constitution is parking a constitutional right.”

 Peñalosa has evangelized for a radical rethinking of how city streets work.
 He calls for every other street to be car-free, all the time, and for others to be reserved only for buses (and bikes and pedestrians).
 We don’t need to go that far.
 Visitors to town often say Philadelphia is a walkable city, something those of us who live here tend to forget.
 Under Mayor Nutter, the city became known for its efforts to become more green, with more bike lanes, and bike share in many parts of the city.
-And the Schuylkill Banks trail—designated the best urban trail in the country—is miles of new walkway now planned for extension to Christian Street.
+And the Schuylkill Banks trail—designated the best urban trail in the country—is miles of new walkway that goes all over the glorious city.

 When John Street took office in 1999, one of his first acts was to clear the neighborhoods of 40,000 abandoned cars.
 It was a simple thing that had a huge effect.
 Imagine what well-lit streets and walkable sidewalks could mean.

 But as Cornett discovered in Oklahoma City, it is about more than paving paths.
-It is a whole mindshift.
-Writer Malcolm Burnley noted in Philadelphia Magazine this month that around 1,500 pedestrians are hit by a car every year in the city.
-Many of those people are children.
+It is a whole mind shift.
+Last year was one of the worst years for pedestrian deaths.
+Many of those pedestrians are children.
 They are hit by buses, and cars and even bikes.
 Often, they are crossing a dimly-lit street; sometimes, they’re walking in the street because the sidewalks are closed for construction.
 Sometimes, they’re walking in the street because sidewalks are a crumbling mess.

 These are all solvable problems, if we’re willing to do the work.
 When John Street took office in 1999, one of his first acts was to clear the neighborhoods of 40,000 abandoned cars.
 It was a simple thing that had a huge effect on the psyche and lifestyle of people living in those neighborhoods.
 Imagine what well-lit streets, and walkable sidewalks could mean.

-Last week, Mayor Kenney’s transition team released a number of recommendations, including a “Vision Zero Action Plan” to work towards ending pedestrian fatalities, and an Office of Complete Streets, that would implement a number of changes that could make walking safer and easier in the city.
+In 2016, Mayor Kenney’s transition team released a number of recommendations, including a “Vision Zero Action Plan” to work towards ending pedestrian fatalities, and an Office of Complete Streets, that would implement a number of changes that could make walking safer and easier in the city.
+It has not worked, in part, Jon Geeting wrote here, because it gives too much prerogative to Councilmembers to choose where and when to make changes to their districts’ streets.

 “What really makes the difference between advanced and backwards cities is not highways or subways, but quality sidewalks,” Peñalosa says.
 “In no constitution is parking a constitutional right.”